maehler/phd-thesis/markdown/chapter1.4.md

 For example, in the study of human height mentioned previously, more than 250,000 individuals were included in the study [@Wood2014], and a meta-analysis of almost the same magnitude was performed to find a genetic explanation to body mass index [@Speliotes2010].
 In both cases the phenotypic variance explained by individual variants was very low (below 1%).
 These small effects would not be detectable in a smaller study.

-![A schematic example of an association study with three different individuals with three different genotypes at a particular locus (left): A/A, A/G, and G/G.
-These genotypes explain the height of these individuals where the G allele is associated with higher individuals.
-Associating this locus with the height of individuals in a population might yield the plot to the right.
-The dashed line is then fitted to the data to minimise the distances between all data points and this line.
-If the slope of this line is significantly different from zero we say that the association is significant.
-The effect size is the slope of the fitted line and the variance explained by the SNP is related to the amount of variation of the data points around the line.
-The closer the points are to the line, the more of the phenotypic variation is explained by the SNP.
-Finally, the significance of the association is the probability of the slope of the line being different from zero.](figures/associations.pdf){#fig:genetic-association width=100%}

 ### eQTL mapping {#sec:eqtl-mapping}